-Figures 7e-f show similar cloud cover maps generated from Aqua-MODIS observations.
+Figure 7e and f show similar cloud cover maps generated from Aqua MODIS observations.
 Due to the size of that data set and the high computational costs, only samples from 2019 are included here.
 The cloud cover maps were generated considering cloud mask flag values of 0 and 1 (confident cloudy and probably cloudy) as defined in Menzel et al. (2008).
-All available 1 kmresolution MODIS cloud mask data were considered.
+All available 1 km resolution MODIS cloud mask data were considered.
 The aggregation used the high-resolution cloud top pressure product, not generally available as a global aggregation.
 This cloud top pressure product, however, is the one utilized by retrievals of MODIS cloud optical properties.
-Such custom aggregation thus ensures the maximum dataset consistency across variables.

-500 While all clouds are considered in the map in panel e, only clouds with p{CT} < 700 hPa are included to derive C in panel f.
-It is obvious that including clouds with p{CT} ≥ 700 hPa dramatically increases the derived cloud covers.
-Due to the reduced sensitivity towards such clouds (see the discussion in section 3.3), the cloud covers predicted by the ANN are much closer to the MODIS results that do not include low clouds.
-Nonetheless, the ANN-derived C are, on average, ~ 9% higher than the MODIS results, suggesting that MLS is able to detect some of the lower clouds with p{CT} ≥ 700 hPa.
-This behavior is also illustrated in the example scenes in Figures 8-9 in section 4.4.
-In comparison, there is much poorer agreement between the MODIS and v4.2x results, with v4.2x on average ~ 26% lower than MODIS.
+Such custom aggregation thus ensures the maximum data set consistency across variables.
+While all clouds are considered in the map in panel e, only clouds with $p{\rm CT} < 700 \, \rm hPa$ are included to derive C in panel f.
+It is obvious that including clouds with $p{\rm CT} \ge 700 \, \text{hPa}$ dramatically increases the derived cloud covers.
+Due to the reduced sensitivity towards such clouds (see the discussion in Sect.
+3.3), the cloud covers predicted by the ANN are much closer to the MODIS results that do not include low clouds.
+Nonetheless, the ANN- derived C values are, on average, $\sim 9\%$ higher than the MODIS results, suggesting that MLS is able to detect some of the lower clouds with $p{\text{CT}} \ge 700$ hPa.
+This behavior is also illustrated in the example scenes in Figs. 8 and 9 in Sect.
+4.4.
+In comparison, there is much poorer agreement between the MODIS and v4.2x results, with v4.2x on average $\sim 26\%$ lower than MODIS.